UPS – shares trading in a descending channel: potential entry levels

 On the positive side, UPS maintains high margins in its international segment and is firmly implementing its optimisation program, which is expected to deliver around 3.5 billion USD in cost savings in 2025.
 The company is also reducing reliance on Amazon, accepting lower volumes in exchange for improved profitability.

-While UPS does not provide quarterly guidance, it reaffirmed its full-year 2025 plan, which includes capital expenditures of around 3.5 billion USD, dividends of approximately 5.5 billion USD, and pension contributions of about 1.4 billion USD.
+While UPS does not provide quarterly guidance, it reaffirmed its full-year 2025 plan, which includes capital expenditures of approximately 3.5 billion USD, dividends of around 5.5 billion USD, and pension contributions of about 1.4 billion USD.

 United Parcel Service, Inc. Q3 2025 financial results

-On 28 October 2025, UPS released its results for Q3 of the 2025 financial year, which ended on 30 September 2025.
+On 28 October 2025, UPS released its Q3 2025 financial results for the quarter ended 30 September 2025.
 Key financial figures compared with the same period last year are as follows:

 • Revenue: 21.42 billion USD (–4%)